 We have a right to legal finality in our cases.
 We have a right not to be tortured for the rest of our lives and our children’s lives by the regular trauma of the parole process if the offender will likely never meet the standards for release back into society.

-There is one fundamental difference in world view between us and some offender advocates.
-Some advocates believe that all human beings are “redeemable”, for want of a better word, and can ultimately live safely and productively and freely among us.
+There is one fundamental difference in world view between NOVJM and some offender advocates.
+Some offender advocates believe that all human beings are “redeemable”, for want of a better word, and can ultimately live safely, productively, and freely among us.
 We disagree.
-Parolees, even as old as in their 90’s have gotten out and committed murder.
-We believe that the acts which some of these offenders have committed can be called evil, and demonstrate such disregard for human life that the offender has lost the right to walk among us.
+Parolees, even as old as in their 90’s have committed murder upon release.
+We believe that the crimes which some of these offenders have committed can rightfully be called “evil.”
+We believe that these crimes demonstrate such disregard for human life that the offenders have lost the right to walk among us.

 See the “Offenders” tab above for more.